-The semester prior to entering the field education course, an eligible student completes a Request for Placement form, providing background information and specifying areas of interests, placement preferences, educational objectives, goals for the field experience and confirmation of having completed all social work courses and cognates.
-Using information from the data form and feedback from social work faculty, the Field Director or field faculty member holds a pre-placement conference with the student, where they explore field education experiences which are appropriate to the student's needs and interests and which meet departmental requirements.
+Eligible students complete a Request for Placement form at least one semester prior to entering the field education course, providing background information and specifying areas of interests, placement preferences, human service experience, career goals, goals for the field experience, and confirmation of having completed all requirements.
+Using information from the data form and feedback from social work faculty, the Field Director holds a pre-placement conference with the student, where they explore field education opportunities which are appropriate to the student's needs and interests and which meet departmental requirements.
 Although the student has extensive input into this process and may provide information regarding potential agencies and Field Instructors, the Field Director has the responsibility for selecting agencies and Field Instructors and matching students with placement sites.

-Upon approval from the Field Director or field faculty, the student will set up an interview with the prospective field placement agency and Supervisor.
+Upon approval from the Field Director, the student will be instructed to set up an interview with the prospective field placement agency and Field Instructor.
 Note that the student does not make an initial contact with the agency until they receive approval from the Field Director.
-Following the interview, the Field Director or field faculty assesses the appropriateness of the potential placement with feedback from both the agency and student.
-If agreeable to the agency and student, the Field Director or field faculty makes final arrangements for the placement.
+Following the interview, the Field Director assesses the appropriateness of the potential placement with feedback from both the agency and student.
+If agreeable to the agency and student, the Field Director makes final arrangements for the placement.
 To provide continuity for the student and the agency and to allow for greater depth of experiences, the arranged placement is intended to remain constant over the duration of the field requirement.
-Students may be moved from one placement to another only in the case of extreme circumstances (i.e. the agency closes; there is no longer a social work component at the agency).
-Final approval of the field placement rests with the Field Director or field faculty.
+Students may be moved from one placement to another only in the case of extreme circumstances (i.e. the agency closes or there is no longer a social work component at the agency).
+Students in their concentration Field Placement are permitted more independent exploration of options due to the deadlines and competitive nature of the second placement.
+Students are required to work closely with the Field Director however for consultation, progress and confirmation of agency placement decision.
+Final approval of the field placement rests with the Field Director.

-Employment Based Field Placements
+Employment Field Education Placements

 It is recommended that students be placed in agencies where they have not been employed.
-The familiarity of the students work often creates issues for students who are in a placement to learn new skills while trying to satisfy employers and work demands.
-Policies have been made to aid employment based placements.
-In those circumstances where it is decided that it is in the best interest of the student to do this, there are certain criteria that must be met.
+The familiarity of the student's work often creates issues for students who are in a placement to learn new skills while trying to satisfy employers and work demands.
+Policies have been made to aid employment-based placements.
+In those circumstances where it is decided that it is in the best interest of the student to do this, the following criteria will be met: